nyu-mll/multiNLI/README.md

 - `logpath`: path to your directory where you wish to store log files.
 Default is set to "../logs"
 - `emb_to_load`: path to your directory with GloVe data.
 Default is set to "../data"
 - `learning_rate`: the learning rate you wish to use during training.
 Defulat value is set to 0.0004
 - `keep_rate`: the hyper-parameter for dropout rate. `keep_rate` = 1 - dropout-rate.
 The default value is set to 0.5.
-For CBOW and BiLSTM models, we used a keep-rate of 0.9, i.e. a dropout rate of 0.1.
+For CBOW and BiLSTM models, we used a keep-rate of 0.9, i.e. a dropout-rate of 0.1.
 - `seq_length`: the maximum sequence length you wish to use.
 Default value is set to 50.
 Sentences shorter than `seq_length` are padded to the right.
-Sentneced longer than `seq-length` are truncated.
+Sentences longer than `seq-length` are truncated.
 - `emb_train`: boolean flag that determines if the model updates word emebddings during training.
 Set to True by default.
 - `alpha`: only used during `train_mnli` scheme.
 Determines what percentage of SNLI training data to use in each epoch of training.
 Default value set to 0.0 (which maked the model train on MultiNLI only).
 - `genre`: only used during `train_genre` scheme.
 Use this flag to set which single genre you wish to train on.
+Valid genres are `travel`, `fiction`, `slate`, `telephone`, `government`, or `snli`.
 - `test`: boolean used to test a trained model.
 Call this flag if you wish to load a trained model and test it on MultiNLI dev-sets* and SNLI test-set.
 When called, the best checkpoint will be used (see section on checkpoints for more details).

-*Dev-sets are currently used for testing on MultiNLI while the test-sets have not be released.
+*Dev-sets are currently used for testing on MultiNLI since the test-sets have not be released.

 ### Other parameters

-Remaining parameters like the size of hidden layers and word embeddings, minibatch size can be changed directly in `parameters.py`.
+Remaining parameters like the size of hidden layers, word embeddings, and minibatch can be changed directly in `parameters.py`.
 The default hidden embedding and word embedding size is set to 300, the minibatch size (`batch_size` in the code) is set to 32.

 ### Sample commands

 To train on SNLI data only, here is a sample command,

-`PYTHONPATH=$PYTHONPATH:. python train_snli.py cbow cbow-run1 --keep_rate 0.9 --seq_length 25 --emb_train`
+`PYTHONPATH=$PYTHONPATH:. python train_snli.py cbow petModel-0 --keep_rate 0.9 --seq_length 25 --emb_train`

-where the `model_type` flag is set to `cbow` and can be swapped for `bilstm` or `esim`, and the model_name flag is set to `cbow-run1` and can be changed to a name of your choice.
+where the `model_type` flag is set to `cbow` and can be swapped for `bilstm` or `esim`, and the `model_name` flag is set to `petModel-0` and can be changed to a name of your choice.

 Similarly, to train on MultiNLI and SNLI data, using a random 15% sample of SNLI data, here is a sample command,

-`PYTHONPATH=$PYTHONPATH:. python train_mnli.py bilstm bilstm-run1 --keep_rate 0.9 --alpha 0.15 --emb_train`
+`PYTHONPATH=$PYTHONPATH:. python train_mnli.py bilstm petModel-1 --keep_rate 0.9 --alpha 0.15 --emb_train`

 To train on just the `travel` genre in MultiNLI data,

-`PYTHONPATH=$PYTHONPATH:. python train_genre.py esim esim-run1 --genre travel --emb_train`
+`PYTHONPATH=$PYTHONPATH:. python train_genre.py esim petModel-2 --genre travel --emb_train`

 ### Testing models

 To test a trained model, simply call the `test` flag to the command used for training.
-The best checkpoint will be loaded and used to evaluate the model's performance on the test-set.
+The best checkpoint will be loaded and used to evaluate the model's performance on the MultiNLI dev-sets and SNLI test-set.

 For example,